Interdistrict Transfers (for families residing outside of district boundaries)

 Accepting Interdistrict Transfer Agreements is a year-to-year decision and can change from one year to the next.
 There are limited openings in all of our award-winning schools.
-Los Alamitos Unified School District will begin processing Interdistrict Transfer Agreements for the 2020-21 school year on March 2, 2020.
+Los Alamitos Unified School District will begin processing Interdistrict Transfer Agreements for the 2023-24 school year on February 27, 2023.
 All permit agreements must be received by the District office and are date stamped when received.
-Permit agreements will not be date stamped prior to March 2, 2020.
+Permit agreements will not be date stamped prior to February 27, 2023.
 The District will either approve or deny the permit request 30 calendar days after receipt for the current school year.
 With regard to permit requests for future school year, the District will make a final decision as soon as possible, but no later than 14 days after the first day of school.
 If the interdistrict permit request is denied, the District will provide the requesting party a written notice of the District's decision.

-Students who attend Los Alamitos Unified School District schools on an interdistrict permit agreement must maintain satisfactory attendance and citizenship while enrolled.
-Failure to maintain satisfactory attendance and/or citizenship will result in the permit agreement being revoked.
+Students who attend Los Alamitos Unified School District schools on an interdistrict permit agreement must maintain satisfactory scholarship, attendance and citizenship while enrolled.
+Failure to maintain satisfactory scholarship, attendance and/or citizenship will result in the permit agreement being revoked.

 The District performs an annual review of all interdistrict permits to ensure all student information is current and correct.
 Changes in a student's educational services may require the student to reapply for a new interdistrict permit through their home school district.

 The District makes every effort to maintain a student's enrollment at their assigned school, however, this is reviewed on a yearly basis.
 If enrollment, including enrollment in Special Programs, is impacted at a particular school site, a student on an interdistrict permit may be reassigned to a new school within the District where enrollment is not impacted for the following school year.
 The District maintains sole discretion regarding school assignments for students attending on interdistrict permits.